 Auckland Integrated Fares System

-The Auckland Integrated Fares System (AIFS) project, branded Auckland Transport HOP (AT HOP), is the creation of an integrated smartcard ticketing system that can be used on trains, ferries and most buses.
+Auckland Integrated Fares System (AIFS), branded AT HOP, is the creation of an integrated smartcard ticketing system that can be used on trains, ferries and most buses.
 The AT HOP roll-out on buses is expected to be completed by the end of March 2014.

 Auckland Transport has been working with Thales to develop the technology that will be required to implement the system.
-This includes the back-end system, retail and top-up devices and the tag-on/off devices for rail and ferry.
+This includes the back-end system, retail and top-up devices and the tag-on/off devices for rail, ferry, and bus.

 In 2009, Thales was awarded the contract for creating a fully-integrated smartcard system across all of Auckland’s modes of public transport.
 AT HOP is similar to London’s Oyster system and Hong Kong’s Octopus.
 It’s benchmarked against some of the best systems in the world.

-Auckland Transport signed an agreement with NZ Bus and Snapper for the introduction of the initial HOP card and its use on NZ Bus services in December 2010.
+In December 2010, Auckland Transport signed an agreement with NZ Bus and Snapper for the introduction of the purple HOP and its use on NZ Bus services in December 2010.
 Auckland Transport’s approach was to start offering core functions and then to phase in additional functionality.

-The HOP card with Snapper functionality was launched in May 2011 and successfully resulted in over 75 000 smartcard usage in a few months.
+The purple HOP card with Snapper functionality was launched in May 2011 and successfully resulted in over 75,000 smartcard users in a few months.

 The AT HOP card was launched in October 2012 for gradual use on trains from 27 October 2012, ferries in November 2012, and buses in 2013.

 You can use your AT HOP card for train, ferry and most bus travel right now and we are continuing to progressively roll-out AT HOP onto Auckland buses.

 Check out the roll-out schedule to find out when your bus service will be up and running with AT HOP.